cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 	make -C /lib/modules/$(shell uname -r)/build M=/home/kernel/helloworld modules
 ```

-Here, `obj-m` means that we are creating a module \texttt{hellomodule.o} from the source code file `hellomodule.c`, thus `hellomodule.c` should be in the same directory as your `Makefile`.
+Here, `obj-m` means that we are creating a module `hellomodule.o` from the source code file `hellomodule.c`, thus `hellomodule.c` should be in the same directory as your `Makefile`.
 In the `/home/kernel/helloworld` directory, run the following command:
 ```
 make
 ```